The-alpha-male/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group changes theowner and group owner

-101-symbolic_link_permissions changes owner and group owner of hellow to vincent
+101-symbolic_link_permissions changes owner and group owner of hellow to vincet

+103-star_wars plays the starwars episode IV episode on terminal